-James: Your Genesis video was real clash of symbolic and contemporary imagery…
+James: Your Genesis video was a real clash of symbolic and contemporary imagery…

 Grimes: I wanted it to be a sort of contemporary Tarantino rendering of how my childhood brain perceived medieval Catholic imagery.
 I went to a Catholic school and I always saw Catholicism as just this kind of action movie.
 From a pretty young age I was like, “OK I don’t believe in god, I think this is ridiculous” – but I thought it was a cool mythology because it’s so dark and violent and fucked up.
 So I figured it would be really cool to make all the characters these kind of quasi-anime Tarantino action girls.
 That was kind of the main theme, but then you know with music videos in general, I like to shout-out pop music.
 I’m always just trying to take elements of pop music and mainstream culture and try to run them through the filter and the world I come from, which is like noise and punk and video art.

-James: The shots at the start when you’re in the headlights and the car is backing away from you is rad – it really reminded me of Lost Highway…
+James: The shots at the start when you’re in the headlights and the car is backing away from you is super reminiscent of Lost Highway…

 Grimes: Yeah, it is very much like the opening credits of Lost Highway.
 That happened because we were running out of light and we didn’t have any lighting because we were doing it on a tiny budget and then the camera guy was like, “we’ll just start using the cars” – but it made a really awesome effect.
 All the car shots at night were totally improvised.
 At the very last minute as the sun was going down we just realised that it looked awesome to have all the lights on in the car and shoot like that so we got a tonne of great footage.